 Gain insight into the life of an arctic fox in the videos Storm and Tinde, produced by the Norwegian Environment Agency (Miljødirektoratet):

-Our research has revealed an increase in red fox abundance and a decline in lemmings as major factors that affect the arctic fox.
+Our research has revealed that an increase in red fox abundance and a decline in lemmings as major factors that affect the arctic fox.

 Lemmings are not only the arctic fox's favorite food; the arctic fox also depends on good lemming years to get enough food to be able to have pups.